Marine Protected Areas

 - Seafloor Recovery: Commercial and recreational fishing industries have historic and important roles, unsustainable fishing practices can have significant negative impacts on marine ecosystems.
 Although much is known about how fishing affects shallow water ecosystems, less is understood about deep water environments, where most fishing effort occurs.
 Mystic Aquarium researchers conducted a 12-year study to assess the recovery of seafloor communities and fish behavior at the Stellwagen Bank National Marine Sanctuary in the Gulf of Maine.

 - Corals of the Deep: Deep Sea corals grow in dark, cold waters around the world.
 They are surprisingly diverse, with more than 3,300 identified species to date, and are among the oldest organisms living in the oceans.
 Yet they are being threatened by fishing and other human impacts.
-Because they are slow growing, it can take decades for coral colonies to recover from damage.
-Mystic Aquarium researchers are mapping the extent of corals on the outer continental shelves and in the deep ocean to learn how we can balance human activities such as fishing, offshore wind, and minerals exploration with conservation.
+Because they are slow growing, it can take decades to centuries for coral colonies to recover from damage.
+Mystic Aquarium researchers are identifying the distribution and hotspots of corals and related species on the outer continental shelves and in the deep ocean to learn how we can balance human activities such as fishing, offshore energy, and minerals exploration with conservation.

 Policy and Conservation